Updated 03/06/2023 with fresh data. Scroll down the page to find the current list of debt-free S&P 500 companies.

-There are now ZERO debt-free companies in the S&P 500.
+There is now one debt-free company in the S&P 500 as of January 2025.

-So you have something to look at, I’ve added the seven companies in the S&P 500 with the least amount of debt in the table below.
+I’ve included the debt-free company and nine additional companies in the S&P 500 with the least amount of debt (below $100 million) in the table below.

 How much debt is on the balance sheet?